lethaldemon/cp4wa-lab/mm/uc4/README.md

 <img src="./images/UC44.png" alt="Watson AIOps Metric Manager" width="500" align="center"/>
 <br>

-In this particular scenario the customer have set the threshold for response time at 8,500 miliseconds, or 8.5 seconds.
-This will occur at 4:35 PM.
-Metric Manager manage to alert the user prior to this value being reached, allowing the customer and __Early Detection__ of potential problem.
+For the purpose of this lab, let us say that you have set the threshold at  at 8,500 miliseconds, or 8.5 seconds. ( The customer from where this data is extracted from actually set the threshold at 9 seconds).
+The threshold will be breached at 4:35 PM.
+Metric Manager manage to alert the user prior to this value being reached, allowing the customer an __Early Detection__ of potential problem.

 #### [<Prev](../uc3)                                         [Next>](../mediation)